 Treatment for moderate cases of bladder prolapse

 The lifestyle changes listed for mild cases, treatment of any chronic cough and pelvic floor physiotherapy are important, but surgery may also be indicated.
-Referral to a pelvic floor physiotherapist may be appropriate to assess pelvic floor function and to teach the correct technique.
+Referral to a pelvic floor physiotherapist may be appropriate to assess pelvic floor function and to teach the correct technique for performing pelvic floor exercises.

 Treatment for severe cases of bladder prolapse